JonnyMurillo288/FantasyBaseball2022/README.md

 delta_i = aging curve take from ![(Herrlin 2015)](https://github.com/JonnyMurillo288/FantasyBaseball2022/blob/main/Fantasy-Baseball-Models-Paper.pdf)
 ### ![delta](https://github.com/JonnyMurillo288/FantasyBaseball2022/blob/main/Formulas/delta_formula.jpg)

-\theta_i = park factors from fangraphs OPS adjustments
+\theta_i = park factors from fangraphs OPS adjustments taken from ESPN.com for the 2021 season

 EX: Coors field gets 15% reduction in y_hat_i since it is a hitter friendly park, but since Rockies players only play half their games in Coors it is adjusted accordingly, the other half has the assumption that the other parks played in average out to around league average